 As a photographer here are the things I try to suss out when I'm approached about the project: the timeline, the budget, my level of interest and if the client will be difficult.
 With agencies and photo editors, this is usually pretty easy (though not always).
-They generally hire a lot of photographers, approach the conversation very professionally and either provide this information up front or have a good idea of what they’re looking for.
+They generally hire a lot of photographers, approach the conversation very professionally and either provide this information up front or have a good idea of what they’re looking for (this either means they have a very exact image in mind and are look for someone technically capable or they have nothing specific in mind but like something I've done in the past and are aiming for that).
 Chances are, if you're a producer or photo editor you don't need this guide but if you're looking for someone for your restaurant, start up or your family photo session next week, this will probably be helpful.
 So here are the details I always hunt for when someone approaches me with a potential project or photo shoot:

 Moving along, I try not to book out shoots too far in advance.
 It’s hard for me to imagine what I’ll be doing in a year, so 6 months is generally the furthest out that I’ll book something.
 Wedding photographers will often book a year or two out.
 A lot of my friends that work on commercial photography projects seem to have a month or two mapped out at a time and often try to leave a day or two open here and there for interesting last minute projects.
 If you have a shoot that you're trying to find a photographer for next week, as long as you're flexible on the date you can probably find someone.
 For example, as I'm writing this I can tell you that I'm entirely booked next week except on Thursday.